Marcin-Pankowski/Kogito-Template-for-Microservices/README.md

 ## Developers:
 Developers enjoy the advantage of being able to design every part of the service efficiently and free from unnecessary bulk (BloatCode).
 This lean development approach promotes high code quality and maintainability.
 Moreover, each component of the service is individually testable, which eases the detailed examination and validation of functionalities.
 Integration tests can be implemented simply and effectively thanks to the modular structure and clear interfaces between service components.
 This method not only improves the reliability and stability of the entire service but also accelerates the development process through rapid feedback and early identification of potential issues.

+## Resuable and Company No-Code Repository

+Unlike with a traditional approach, Kogito makes it easier to create reusable functions.
+An in-house NoCode repository is automatically created.
+Every additional service will be created faster, more cost-effectively, more clearly, and more reliably.

 # How to use it?

 To experiment with the processes, please use Visual Studio Code and load the Kogito Bundle extension.